picklu/Bottle-Bootstrap5/README.md

-# Bottle-Bootstrap5
+# Scholar Articles with Bottle and Bootstrap5
-## Python Bottle with Bootstrap5
+## Display the scholar articles in tabulated form using BottlePy and Bootstrap5